qaware/cloud-computing-th-rosenheim/04-provisionierung/exercise/README.md

 Create a Dockerfile.
 Follow these steps:
-Use `nginx:mainline` as the base image.
+Use `nginx:alpine` as the base image.
 Copy your `index.html` to `/usr/share/nginx/html/` using the Docker command `COPY`.
 Expose port 80.
 Start nginx with the command 'nginx'.
 Be sure to include '-g “daemon off;”' when starting it, so that Nginx is not closed immediately after the container starts, but runs in the foreground.